James Madison University: Campus

 JMU's campus originally consisted of two buildings, Jackson Hall and Maury Hall, which are now known as Darcus Johnson Hall and Gabbin Hall, respectively.
 Today, the campus has 148 major buildings on 721 acre.
 It has become Virginia's second most photographed location on social media sites like Instagram and Twitter.

 The original, historic Bluestone side of campus is located on South Main Street (also known as U.S. Route 11, and historically as "The Valley Pike") and is the heart of the university.
 Many of the buildings in the Bluestone area have been constructed out of the same stone, known as "bluestone," which is a type of limestone that is locally sourced from the surrounding Shenandoah Valley.

-Beginning in 2002 JMU began receiving state and private funding to construct a performing arts complex.
+Beginning in 2002, JMU began receiving state and private funding to construct a performing arts complex.
+In 2010, the Forbes Center for the Performing Arts opened, comprising venues for theatre and dance, as well as for musical performance.
 The facility is opposite Wilson Hall across South Main Street.

+JMU Dining won #3 for Best Campus Food by the Princeton Review in 2026.

 Renaming historic halls

 In 2020, JMU's Board of Visitors approved the renaming of three historic buildings on the quad that were named in honor of three prominent Virginian Confederate soldiers: Ashby Hall (named after Turner Ashby), Maury Hall (named after Matthew Fontaine Maury), and Jackson Hall (named after Stonewall Jackson).
 They were given the temporary names of Valley Hall, Mountain Hall, and Justice Studies Hall, respectively.
 In 2021, the halls were approved and given new names.
 Mountain Hall (Maury Hall) was renamed Gabbin Hall after Drs.
 Joanne V. and Alexander Gabbin, professors at JMU for more than 35 years; Valley Hall (Ashby Hall) was renamed Harper Allen-Lee Hall after Doris Harper Allen and Robert Walker Lee, both notable former staff members at JMU; Justice Studies Hall (Jackson Hall) was renamed Darcus Johnson Hall after Sheary Darcus Johnson, the first black student to graduate from JMU.

 In late 2021, the ISAT/CS building was renamed King Hall in honor of Charles W. King; longtime Senior Vice President of the Administration and Finance Division at JMU.